N0vago/Test-Task-Unity-Tool/README.md

-Check WithUnityAPI brach if you wish to test it on real project)
+Check WithUnityAPI branch if you wish to test it on real project)